Experience Kayaking and Surfing…

-Kayaking around the Leigh Coast and surrounding area gives you a different view and always the chance to see dolphins, orca, whales or seals.
-There are plenty of routes you could take and here we list a few options.
+Kayaking around the Leigh Coast gives you a chance to see dolphins, orca, whales or seals.

-You can park close to the beach and it is just a short walk with your kayak.
-You can do a short paddle around the island or along the coast towards Ti Point or Leigh Harbour.
+You can park close to the beach and it is just a short walk to the water with your kayak.
+A short paddle takes you around the island or you could travel along the coast in either direction – towards Ti Point or Leigh Harbour.

-Best to kayak here around high tide.
-There are several places to launch your kayak such as the Whangateau Camping Ground, the Whangateau Domain, Omaha, Ti Point, Big Omaha or Pt Wells.
-Paddle to the northern end to see the old boat shed, check out Ti Point, or paddle past Pt Wells and through the mangrove trees and follows the Omaha River to a little waterfall.
-You could also paddle to the Omaha Causeway, go under the bridge and explore the southern end of the harbour.
-Check tides before you go or you might end up with very little water as the tide goes out.
+The best time to kayak here is around high tide.
+There are several places to launch your kayak such as the Whangateau Domain, Omaha boat ramp, Ti Point dinghy ramp, Big Omaha Wharf or Point Wells.
+At the northern end of the harbour there is the old boat shed or you could go towards Ti Point.
+A longer paddle passes Point Wells, through the mangrove trees and follows the Omaha River to a little waterfall.
+You could also paddle under the Omaha Causeway and explore the southern end of the harbour.
+Check tides before you go or you might end up high and dry as the tide drops.

-From the main beach access you can follow the coastline to Pakiri or travel the other way towards Cape Rodney.
+From the main beach access you can follow the coast to Pakiri or travel the other way towards Cape Rodney.
 An experienced kayaker will enjoy the views of the seaward side of Goat (Hawere) Island, but don’t paddle into the caves if there is any swell.
 Look for fur seals that sometimes bask in the sun on the rocks.
 Busy days at Goat Island may make it difficult to get your kayak to the beach.

 When Pacific storms to the north or east of the Leigh coast generate large ocean swells the local coast has fantastic surfing.
 While Anchor Bay at Tawharanui and Omaha Beach are well known there are other less well-known spots.
 These breaks are good for both board surfers and bodyboarders.

-Daniel’s Reef at the end of Wonderview Rd, Leigh produces some massive waves and if the wind is from the sou-west they have great shape and long rides.
+Daniel’s Reef at the end of Wonderview Road, Leigh produces some massive waves and if the wind is from the sou-west they have great shape and long rides.

 Further west the long expanse of Pakiri Beach also offers good surfing.
 With some 14 km of beach there’s not usually a crowd.